Phone Call Recording Laws – Practical Advice for Recording Sales Calls

 - Getting consent to record for unscheduled sales calls (like cold calls).
 I have heard of several sales teams who start calls by saying, “I’m in training now so this call is being recorded for me to learn.”
 Rookies and veterans alike use this line.
 Lauren Bailey of Factor8 Training told me that she uses this line with several of her clients to get consent for unscheduled/unexpected calls, thereby remaining compliant.
 Buyers almost always say yes plus they take it easy on what they perceive as green sales reps – a double benefit.
 I haven’t tested this line myself, though I hear that others beyond Factor8 clients are using this successfully.

 - Putting a call recording statement on a web form.
 Companies who solely call website generated leads are putting the consent to record statement on the web forms.
 For example a buyer might see something like this, “By filling out this form you acknowledge that any subsequent calls from a representative of XYZ Co. may be recorded for training purposes.”
 Then when a sales rep calls to follow up on the lead, they can record legally.

 - Many State laws are badly misunderstood.
-States like Maryland have call recording laws that are totally misunderstood.
-I had an exchange with a former member of the Maryland State Attorney General’s office who pointed out that the law is for wiretapping, not recording.
+States like Maryland have phone call recording laws that are totally misunderstood.
+I had an exchange with a former member of the Maryland State Attorney General’s office who pointed out that the law is for wiretapping, not phone call recording.
 So if two parties are on a call, a third party cannot enter the call unidentified.
 The implication here is that it’s legal to record calls in MD but it could technically be considered illegal wiretapping for a sales manager to be doing headset splitting without identifying themselves.
 You might be breaking the law with right now unwittingly with your side-by-side coaching program.
 See below for full text of the email from my friend.